dekoning-lab/wfes/readme.md

 - The mean time to fixation, given that the allele eventually goes to fixation
 - The mean total count before extinction, given that the allele eventually goes to extinction (the sum of all copies of the allele, over all generations before extinction)

-##Sparsity

-Since the Wright-Fisher matrices are generally sparse, there is an optional `zero-threshold` parameter, below which all numbers are considered zero.
-Judicious use of this cutoff can increase the sparsity of system, while still producing an accurate result.
-The default cutoff is `1e-25`.
 ​
 ##Disk offload